Reinhold Niebuhr

-Niebuhr's contributions to political philosophy include utilizing the resources of theology to argue for political realism.
+Niebuhr's contributions to political philosophy include using the resources of theology to argue for political realism.
 His work has also significantly influenced international relations theory, leading many scholars to move away from idealism and embrace realism.
 A large number of scholars, including political scientists, political historians, and theologians, have noted his influence on their thinking.
-Aside from academics, activists such as Myles Horton and Martin Luther King Jr. and numerous politicians have also cited his influence on their thought, including Hillary Clinton, Hubert Humphrey, Dean Acheson, James Comey, Madeleine Albright, and John McCain, as well as presidents Barack Obama and Jimmy Carter.
-Recent years have seen a renewed interest in Niebuhr's work, in part because of Obama's admiration.
-In 2017, PBS released a documentary on Niebuhr, titled An American Conscience: The Reinhold Niebuhr Story.
+Aside from academics, activists such as Myles Horton and Martin Luther King Jr., and numerous politicians have also cited his influence on their thought, including Hillary Clinton, Hubert Humphrey, and Dean Acheson, as well as presidents Barack Obama and Jimmy Carter.
+Niebuhr has also influenced the Christian right in the United States.
+The Institute on Religion and Democracy, a conservative think tank founded in 1981, has adopted Niebuhr's concept of Christian realism on their social and political approaches.

 Aside from his political commentary, Niebuhr is also known for having composed the Serenity Prayer, a widely recited prayer which was popularized by Alcoholics Anonymous.
 Niebuhr was also one of the founders of both Americans for Democratic Action and the International Rescue Committee and also spent time at the Institute for Advanced Study at Princeton, while serving as a visiting professor at both Harvard and Princeton.
 He was also the brother of another prominent theologian, H. Richard Niebuhr.

 Early life and education

 Niebuhr was born on June 21, 1892, in Wright City, Missouri, the son of German immigrants Gustav Niebuhr and his wife, Lydia (née Hosto).
 His father was a German Evangelical pastor; his denomination was the American branch of the established Prussian Church Union in Germany.
 It is now part of the United Church of Christ.
 The family spoke German at home.
-His brother H. Richard Niebuhr also became a famous theological ethicist and his sister Hulda Niebuhr became a divinity professor in Chicago.
+His brother H. Richard Niebuhr also became a noted theological ethicist and his sister Hulda Niebuhr became a divinity professor in Chicago.
 The Niebuhr family moved to Lincoln, Illinois, in 1902 when Gustav Niebuhr became pastor of Lincoln's St. John's German Evangelical Synod church.
 Reinhold Niebuhr first served as pastor of a church when he served from April to September 1913 as interim minister of St. John's following his father's death.

 Niebuhr attended Elmhurst College in Illinois and graduated in 1910.
-He studied at Eden Theological Seminary in Webster Groves, Missouri, where, as he admitted, he was deeply influenced by Samuel D. Press in "biblical and systematic subjects", and Yale Divinity School, where he earned a Bachelor of Divinity degree in 1914 and a Master of Arts degree the following year, with the thesis The Contribution of Christianity to the Doctrine of Immortality.
-He always regretted not taking a doctorate.
+He studied at Eden Theological Seminary in Webster Groves, Missouri, where, as he said, he was deeply influenced by Samuel D. Press in "biblical and systematic subjects", and Yale Divinity School, where he earned a Bachelor of Divinity degree in 1914 and a Master of Arts degree the following year, with the thesis The Contribution of Christianity to the Doctrine of Immortality.
+He always regretted not earning a doctorate degree.
 He said that Yale gave him intellectual liberation from the localism of his German-American upbringing.